mikkelsvartveit/thesis/masterproject/text/content/05-discussion.md

 While we consider our data quantity to be sufficient, there are reasons to believe that the diversity of the data is not high enough to avoid overfitting when training larger models.
 This claim is also supported by the fact that every model we trained converged rather quickly, almost always after just one or two epochs.
 The limited representational power of the smaller models may actually be beneficial in our case, since they are forced to learn simpler and more obvious patterns instead of picking up on what might effectively be random noise in the training data.

+TODO: bar chart showing the parameter count of each model

 ### CNN dimensionality

 While most applications of \acp{CNN}, such as image analysis, use two-dimensional convolution layers, we also included one-dimensional models in our experiments.
 Prior to running our experiments, we hypothesized that two-dimensional \acp{CNN} might perform better than the one-dimensional ones due to the repeating patterns of fixed-width instruction sets.
 We also chose the 32x16 dimensions for the same reason, considering that many \acp{ISA} use 32-bit wide instructions.